Financial Aid Information

 Biola University's "Financial Aid Withdrawal Policy" is employed when a student withdraws prior to completing 60% of the semester.
 Financial aid adjustments caused by a change in semester enrollment status (student remains enrolled in at least one course) are not included in this policy, but are addressed in the Financial Aid Handbook.

-It is important to note that the federal government awards financial aid with the assumption that a student will complete the courses for which one is receiving the aid.
+It is important to note that the federal government awards financial aid with the assumption that a student will complete the courses for which he or she is receiving the aid.
 If a student receives a federal aid disbursement but fails to begin at least half-time attendance for the term, the student is not eligible for the aid.
 If a student does not complete all the sessions of a modular (sequential) course schedule, Biola may be required by federal regulations to use a prescribed formula to calculate the unearned portion of the financial aid received and return it to the Title IV programs.

 If a recipient of financial aid withdraws during a period of enrollment, the amount of financial aid earned will be calculated according to regulations and policies established for the various categories of aid.
 The unearned aid will be returned to the various aid sources.
 These sources include: